radiomicsgroup/dMRIMC/README.md

 The `signal_arr_subset.npy` and  file should have been created, containing the columns corresponding to the closest protocol.
 Also, the script will have normalized the input dMRI scan `zenodo_mouse_data/dwi_denoise_unring_sphmean.nii` scan and the noise level `zenodo_mouse_data/dwi_noise.nii` by the mean b = 0 volume.
 Do not worry if you do not have a noise map, as it is an optional input parameter.
 For cases when there is a small bvalue instead of 0 they are treated as b = 0 with the threshold for this controlled with the `--bval-threshold` flag.
 The processed dMRI file should appear with the name `dwi_normalized.nii` and the noise as `dwi_noise_normalized.nii`.

-Note that in the example above we used the option `--vasc-threshold 250`.
+Note that in the example above we used the option `--vasc-threshold 300`.
 This sets a threshold to discard b-values lower than the threshold, and is meant to remove dMRI measurements with non-negligible vascular signal contributions.
-In this case, all volumes with bvalue < 250 s/mm<sup>2</sup> (except for the b = 0 volume) would be removed.
+In this case, all volumes with bvalue < 300 s/mm<sup>2</sup> and above the `--bval-threshold` (default 20 s/mm<sup>2</sup>) would be removed.
 This scan did not contain any, but in the case that it does a warning similar to the one about high bvalues will be printed and the relevant volumes will be removed.

 ### 3. Select which tissue parameters to estimate